minzhih/STAT440-Project2/README.md

 V10 - SACTYPE - This is an indicator of how rural the area tested is.

-V11/V12/V13 - Further IDs related to how rural the area tested is
+V11/V12/V13/V14 - DA_POP, PCUID, PCTYPE, PCCLASS - Further IDs related to how rural the area tested is.